Wu Chun: Early life and education

-Wu Chun was born into a family of Chinese descent, with ancestral roots in Lieyu, Kinmen, Fujian.
+Wu Chun was born into a family of Chinese descent, with ancestral roots in Lieyu, Kinmen, Fujian, in China.
 Wu's father, Goh Kim Tian, is a real estate investor.
 His family also owns a car agency and maintains ties to the royal family of Brunei.

 He studied at Chung Hwa Middle School in Bandar Seri Begawan, Brunei.
-In 1997, he attended the Foundation Studies program at Trinity College (University of Melbourne) before continuing his studies at RMIT University in Melbourne, where he earned a bachelor's degree in Business Administration.
+In 1997, he joined the Foundation Studies program at Trinity College, Melbourne, before continuing his studies at the Royal Melbourne Institute of Technology in Melbourne, where he earned a bachelor's degree in Business Administration.

-He played for Brunei's national basketball team.
+He represented Brunei in national basketball competitions.

 Before joining Fahrenheit, Wu worked as a model for Yilin in Taiwan and Diva Models in Singapore.
 He is the managing director of Fitness Zone, a health club in Brunei, and has had business ventures in several countries, including the United States and China.

 Career

-As a model, Wu appeared on magazine covers, including Esquire, Elle, Men, and GQ.
+As a model, Wu appeared on magazine covers including Esquire, Elle, Men, and GQ.

-Wu’s venture in Brunei’s fitness and health industry include Bake Culture, The Energy Kitchen, Fitness Zone, and Women’s Hair Salon.
-In China, he has a director of television commercial advertisements for InterContinental Hotel.
-Wu has participated in various commercial and charitable endorsements.
+Wu’s ventures in Brunei's fitness and health industry include Bake Culture, The Energy Kitchen, Fitness Zone, and Women's Hair Salon.
+In China, he has been a director of television advertisements for InterContinental Hotels.
+He has been involved in commercial endorsements and charitable activities.

 He received multiple honors throughout his career, including the Asia Pacific Entrepreneurship Awards (APEA) Young Entrepreneur of the Year (2008), the CQE Geneva QC Total Quality Management Model Award (2012), and an APEA Corporate Social Responsibility Award (2013).
 In 2015, Hassanal Bolkiah, the King of Brunei, presented Wu with an Excellent Youth Award.

-Wu was chosen to be an ambassador for the Brunei Anti-Narcotic Drug Association in 2012.
+Wu was chosen to be an ambassador for the Brunei Anti-Narcotics Drug Association in 2012.
 In 2014, he became the international brand ambassador of Royal Brunei Airlines and a Taiwan tourism ambassador.
-On 24 June 2016, Wu became a goodwill ambassador for a charity concert dedicated to children and athletes with special needs.

 In 2018, Wu Chun became the Goodwill Ambassador for Dementia Brunei, an advocacy organization dedicated to the early detection and prevention of dementia through the promotion of healthy lifestyles.
 Fitness Zone also became an advocate, conducting monthly talks for the public.
-That year, he also became an ambassador for China Legoland.
-In 2018, Wu endorsed Lab Series, Land Rover, Head and Shoulders, Safeguard, and Notion.
-In 2019, he was nominated for the Shanghai Television Festival’s Best Breakthrough Artist for his role in Martial Universe.
-In the same year, Wu became Hugo Boss’ Asian brand ambassador for its Spring/Summer 2019 eyewear campaign.
+That year, he also became an ambassador for Legoland China.